 Find out more about the housing market in Aberdeen City and Aberdeenshire:

-Please note that the base date of this audit is 1 January 2020.
-Changes to sites since then, including those resulting from the substantial impact of the Coronavirus pandemic will not be included in this year’s audit.
+Please note that the base date of this audit is 1st January 2021.
+Changes to sites since then are not included in this year’s audit.
 Please bear this in mind when submitting your comments.

 Maps and further information on sites in Aberdeenshire can be found in our online database.

 Housing Land Audit 2020

 The Aberdeen City and Aberdeenshire Housing Land Audit 2020 (pdf 2MB) provides information on the supply and availability of land for house building.
 It gives details of the established, effective and constrained housing land supply on a site by site basis.
 It includes totals of the number of houses built each year and expected future house building for housing market areas, strategic growth areas, local authority areas, administrative areas, towns and villages.
 It also sets out the current housing land requirement and the 5 year effective housing land supply.

 The Aberdeenshire Housing Land Audit database and maps gives more information on sites in the housing land audit which are in Aberdeenshire.
 You can search for specific sites using a range of criteria, for example to show all sites for a particular town or area, or to see sites for individual developers.
 The database has maps showing the boundary of each site and gives details of the numbers of houses built and expected future programming.
 It also lists the planning applications associated with each site.